pglass/how-do-i-locust/README.md

 ### Random tips

 ##### Detecting whether you're the master or slave
-It seems normal to use the same locust file an the master and slave (I've never tried using a master locust file and a separate, different slave locust file.
+It seems normal to use the same locust file on the master and slave (I've never tried using a master locust file and a separate, different slave locust file.
 Even if it works, you lose the ability to run your tests in non-distributed mode.)